zendy/shades/docs/helpers/style.md

 > Note: When using a function with a `props` coombinator, the function will receive all props, rather than just the target ones.

-> Note: You **cannot** mix property matchers in pseudo/attribute combinators, i.e `style.any(style.hover, style.prop.fooBar)` - doing so could irreparably damage the fabric of spacetime.
+> Note: You **cannot** mix property matchers in pseudo/attribute combinators, i.e `style.any(style.hover, style.prop.fooBar)` - doing so could irreparably damage the fabric of reality and transform all physical matter into cosmic nothingness.